If You Miss Going to the Gym, Here's How to Recreate the Experience at Home

 Logically, you know you can get an effective workout at home.
 There are countless online workout options and, thanks to Amazon, it’s easier than ever to create an at-home gym.
 Whether you curl 20-pound dumbbells in a fitness center or your living room, your biceps don’t know the difference.
 And burpees?
 They suck everywhere.
 Yet, you may still find yourself longing for that authentic gym experience.

-Truthfully, even the fanciest at-home gym can’t compete with the bells and whistles of a state-of-the-art fitness facility.
+Truthfully, even the fanciest at-home gym can’t compete with all the bells and whistles of a state-of-the-art fitness facility.
 But there are ways to recreate parts of the gym experience—and get a killer workout—in the comfort (and safety) of your own home.

 Tips for a Gym-Inspired Workout at Home